guyzmo/i.got.nothing.to.blog/content/code/on/git-repo:_the_utility_for_services.markdown

 Because everybody can manage their Git repository the way they prefer, I decided that git-repo would never ever mingle with the `origin` remote.
-The `origin` branch is a special git convention that can change the behaviour of other tools, so it's better left in the hand of the user!
+The `origin` remote is a special git convention that can change the behaviour of other tools, so it's better left in the hand of the user!

 Another reason for `git-repo` to not decide what `origin` is, is that the tool